larsvansoest/accelerate-tensorflow/README.md

     stack exec -- c2hs -C -I -C tensorflow -C -I -C tensorflow/third_party tensorflow/src/TensorFlow/Internal/Raw.chs
     ```

+When runing on GPU, you can ignore the could 'NUMA node' info message.

 ## Developing the project
 Make sure the following is installed on the system.
 - [VSCode](https://code.visualstudio.com/)